thanm/cabi-testgen/README.md

 ## Limitations, future work

+Method calls are supported, but only value receivers (not pointer receivers).

-No support yet for method calls or to variadic functions.
+No support yet for variadic functions.

 The set of generated types is still a bit thin; it doesn't yet include interfaces, maps or slices.